key stages 2, 3, 4 and 5

 Accompanying staff free at all school events.
 Advance booking essential.
 Booking school workshops at least 12 weeks in advance is recommended.

 Hands-on design workshops include access to the common room lunch area and an allotted timeslot entry for the Designer Maker User permanent collection.
+Please be aware that we request a returnable deposit for use of our school group lockers located in the common room, which can be in the form of cash or a personal item of value.

 Please see below for your itinerary.
 This is based on the workshop session times available to book.
 This information will also be included in your booking confirmation.